 Each organisation is different and faces unique challenges when it comes to their impact on the environment.
-Whilst we recognise there is no blanket rule for all, we’ve put together a list of our top recommendations for areas worth reviewing, in the hope that whatever your business, however big or small, you feel inspired with an idea or two that could work for you.
+Whilst we recognise there is no blanket rule for all, we’ve put together a list of our top recommendations for areas worth reviewing in order to adapt to sustainability consumer trends.
+Hopefully whatever your business, however big or small, you feel inspired with an idea or two that could work for you.

 The focus on the sustainability of each and every aspect of the supply chain is becoming more and more important for the consumer when it comes to making a decision on where to buy their products from.
 Whether or not the raw materials at the start of the supply chain are renewable, such as wood or essential oils, and how that material is then transported nationally or globally for manufacturing and the physical delivery of the item to the consumers door are all aspects that they want information on.
 To meet the consumer’s desire for this type of information, a business needs to not only understand how to maximise sustainability at each and every stage of the supply chain, but also be transparent with its consumers on what it is doing.